Yes, our markets are open year-round, rain or shine!

 The process to become a vendor at TFM markets starts on our website here.
 On this page you will find vendor category information, pricing, market rules, and more.
 PLEASE NOTE: New vendor applications are currently on hold.
 We will re-open applications in May 2022.

 Please send an email to [email protected] to inquire about your application status.

 Compost is back at Lakeline only!
 On Saturdays you can drop your compost off at TFM Lakeline at the info booth from 9am-1pm.
 Due to logistical issues, composting is still on hold at Mueller until further notice.
 Find more info here.

-Market events such as chef demos, petting zoo, and more are still on hold due to the pandemic, but we hope to be able to bring them back soon.
+Market events such as chef demos are currently on hold due to the pandemic, but we hope to be able to bring them back soon.

 You can find a list of monthly seasonal produce on our website here.

 Welcoming new farmers and ranchers to our markets is always a priority.
 Unfortunately, as urban areas grow, farmland is not only lost, but what remains is becoming increasingly expensive – which in turn, makes it harder for young farmers to join the vocation as older farmers retire.
 Ensuring that more young people can enter the field is very important and something we encourage shoppers to advocate for, especially when they are dismayed by the fact that local market vendor makeup is not 100% agricultural producers.
 But that being said, we are proud to have over 45 agricultural producers across our markets that sell a wide array of local vegetables, fruits, honey, nuts, meats, cheeses and more.
 If you have not been in a while we encourage you to stop by sometime and meet some of the new farmers we have welcomed in recent years!